RaphaelIsaiah/freeCodeCamp-Journey/JavaScript Algorithms and Data Structures/Certification and Practice Projects/Review DOM Manipulation by Building a Rock, Paper, Scissors Game/README.md

 JavaScript arrays are zero-indexed, so the valid indices for a 3-element array are 0, 1, and 2.
 This expression [Math.floor(Math.random() * 3) + 1], will generate a random number between 1 and 3 (inclusive).
 Which will result in an out-of-bounds index.
 The expression [Math.floor(Math.random() * 3)] will correctly select a random element from the options array.

+In the game, there will be multiple rounds.
+The first to reach three points wins the game.
+In this step, you will focus on determining if the player has won the round.
+Complete the hasPlayerWonTheRound function.
+This function has two parameters: player and computer.
+The function should return true if the player has won the round, and false if the player has lost or tied the round.
+Here are the criteria for the player to win a round:
+If the player chooses "Rock" and the computer chooses "Scissors" If the player chooses "Scissors" and the computer chooses "Paper" If the player chooses "Paper" and the computer chooses "Rock"